MayouKurayami/KK_CrossFader/README.md

 **DISCLAIMER**: This project is an effort to decompile and fix an existing plugin that was not written by me.
-The original plugin can be found on http://uppervolta-3d.net/illu/upload.php
+The plugin was originally published on 2ch by an anonymous user.

 # CrossFader
 > Replaces fades between animations in Koikatsu with animated transitions